Geometry of Banach spaces: a new route towards Position Based Cryptography: Preliminaries

 \subsubsection{Vector valued maps on the Boolean hypercube}

-The main idea in this work consists on studying strategies to break a particular family of PV schemes -- defined in Section \ref{Sec3} -- as assignments on the boolean hypercube $\calQ_m = \lbrace -1, 1 \rbrace^m$.
-We will associate to any cheating strategy a vector valued mapping $\Phi: \calQ_m \rightarrow X$, being $X$ some Banach space.
-Regular enough $\Phi$'s will lead to good lower bounds on resources required by the cheaters, contributing that way to shed some new light on Question \ref{question1}.
-To quantify the regularity of this kind of maps we introduce the following parameter (depending also on the choice of the space $X$): \begin{definition} To any Banach-space valued map $\Phi: \calQ_m \rightarrow X$ we associate the parameter:
+The main idea in this work is based in the study of strategies to break a particular family of PV protocols -- referred to as $G_{Rad}$ -- as assignments on the boolean hypercube $\calQ_m = \lbrace -1, 1 \rbrace^m$.
+We will associate to any cheating strategy a vector valued mapping $\Phi: \calQ_m \rightarrow X$, for some Banach space $X$.
+Regular enough $\Phi$'s will lead to good lower bounds on resources required by the cheaters, contributing to the understanding of Question \ref{question1}.
+To quantify the regularity of such maps we introduce the following parameter (depending also on the choice of the space $X$): \begin{definition} To any Banach-space valued map $\Phi: \calQ_m \rightarrow X$ we associate the parameter:

 where $\partial_i \Phi(\ve): = \frac{\Phi(\ve_1,\ldots, \ve_i ,\ldots ,\ve_m)-\Phi(\ve_1,\ldots, - \ve_i ,\ldots ,\ve_m)}{2}$ is the discrete derivative on the boolean hypercube in the i-th direction. \end{definition}